Kansas deputy and suspect fatally shot during arrest

 WICHITA, Kan.
-(AP) — Authorities say a Kansas sheriff’s deputy and a suspect were killed during a fight that broke out as the suspect was being arrested.
+(AP) — A Kansas sheriff’s deputy and a suspect were killed after a fight broke out as the suspect was being arrested in a rural area of Wichita, authorities say.

-The Wichita Eagle reports that Sedgwick County Sheriff Jeff Easter says Deputy Robert Kunze was shot Sunday about 20 miles (32 kilometers) west of downtown Wichita after responding to a call about a suspicious person.
+Sedgwick County Sheriff Jeff Easter said Deputy Robert Kunze was shot Sunday afternoon after receiving a call about a black truck that had been stolen.

+When Kunze arrived at the scene about 20 miles (32 kilometers) west of downtown Wichita, he found the hood open on the black vehicle.
 Easter says Kunze patted down the suspect’s waistband and found a 40-caliber handgun.
-Kunze was handcuffing the suspect when the fight began.
+The gun was placed away from the two of them, but a fight ensued when Kunze tried to handcuff the suspect, The Wichita Eagle r eports.

-Easter says Kunze’s service weapon was discharged, but investigators don’t know if the suspect’s handgun was fired.

-Another deputy who responded found Kunze on the ground along with the suspect, whose name hasn’t been released.
-The deputy died at a hospital, while the suspect was pronounced dead at the scene.
+Easter says Kunze’s service weapon was discharged, but investigators don’t know if the suspect’s handgun was fired too.
+Kunze was able to use the emergency button on his portable radio to summon help.
+Another deputy arrived about a minute later, and two witnesses hiding nearby said shots had been fired.
+The deputy found Kunze and the suspect on the ground.
+A 40-caliber handgun was found next to the suspect, whose name hasn’t been released.

 Most Read Nation & World Stories